fbpx

 • Take the necessary blood tests.

-• Schedule regular consults with your dermatologist.
+• Schedule regular consults with their healthcare provider.

 What Should You Not Do While on Accutane?